zilishen/documentation/content/nim/admin-guide/license/report-usage-connected-deployment.md

 In environments where NGINX Instance Manager has internet access but NGINX Plus doesn’t, NGINX Plus sends usage data to NGINX Instance Manager.
 NGINX Instance Manager will automatically send the usage reports to F5 for verification, or you can choose to send them manually.

-**If usage reporting fails, NGINX Plus stops accepting new connections.** There's an exception for previously reported instances — refer to [handling outages](#handling-outages) for more details.
+**If usage reporting fails, NGINX Plus will stop processing traffic.** There's an exception for previously reported instances — refer to [handling outages](#handling-outages) for more details.

 See the steps below to configure NGINX Plus to report usage data to NGINX Instance Manager and how to submit the report to F5 for verification.